FoxSamu/json/README.md

 I am working on hosting the compiled JavaDoc online.

 ## Changelog

+### 0.3
+- Added the codec system for easy encoding and decoding of Java objects to/from JSON trees
+- Fixed `toString` returning `net.shadew.json.BooleanNode@.....` for boolean types, making `toString` JSON data not parsable
+- A new unchecked exception, `JsonException`, is now the superclass of all the exceptions thrown by the assertions in `JsonNode` methods, as well as exceptions thrown from codecs
+- Added `JsonNode.arrayCollector()` for easily collecting all `JsonNode`s in a `Stream` into an array node
+- The numeric values returned from `JsonNode`s should now be closer to the actual value stored in the JSON data
+- `JsonRepresentable` now replaces `JsonSerializable`, and a `JsonNode` is now `JsonRepresentable`
+- `JsonNode.fromJavaObject` is now deprecated and only for debug purposes
+- Improved documentation

 ### 0.2.1
 - Add methods to create array nodes from arrays of primitives